-The SkyBaby Mattress is a new, innovative product created by British company Not Rocket Science.
+EDIT: Sadly, this product is no longer made, but you may be able to find second-hand.
+The SkyBaby Mattress is an innovative product created by British company Not Rocket Science.
 It is essentially a supportive mattress which enables you to comfortably hold baby when travelling, and is especially useful if you are unable to get a bassinet seat.
 Even so, it still gives support whilst feeding, and can save your arms from aching as you can rest baby comfortably on your lap.

 - It’s 56cm long, roughly the width of the average airline seat.
-For older babies, it’s no problem if their legs dangle over the edge – SkyBaby can work as a pillow and a cushion for the back.
+For older babies, it’s no problem if their legs dangle over the edge.
+SkyBaby can work as a pillow and a cushion for the back.

 - 560mm (L) x 290mm (W) with wings closed around baby.
 560mm x 740mm (wings open, wings are flexible).